 Watch out for

-Paste this into Claude:
+Paste this into Claude

 I created this Cowork Project a moment ago.
 Read every file in the folder.
 Then summarize what you know about this workspace: what's here, what I probably use it for, and what instructions you'll follow.
 If something is unclear, use AskUserQuestion.
 (After Claude responds, paste this newsletter-specific follow-up:) I want to write my next newsletter on [topic].
 Start with AskUserQuestion to refine the angle with me before you write anything.
 Match the voice in the 5 past newsletters in this folder, follow the anti-AI writing guide, and output a markdown draft in the folder.

-What a good response looks like:
+What a good response looks like

 **Project summary after Claude reads the folder:** I've read the 11 files in this Project.
-Here's what I found: WORKSPACE: Weekly Newsletter Files I'll use as primary context: - about-me.md: your role (food and beverage strategist), audience (DTC founders), voice rules (direct, no jargon, no 'elevate', no 'ideate'). - anti-ai-writing-guide.md: 12 banned phrases, sentence-length cap of 22 words, no rhetorical questions, no em dashes. - 5 past newsletters: pattern is short intro (1 paragraph) > 3 short sections under H3 > one specific recommendation > sign-off with first name only.
+Here's what I found: WORKSPACE: Weekly Newsletter Files I'll use as primary context: - about-me.md: your role (food and beverage strategist), audience (DTC, or direct-to-consumer, founders), voice rules (direct, no jargon, no 'elevate', no 'ideate'). - anti-ai-writing-guide.md: 12 banned phrases, sentence-length cap of 22 words, no rhetorical questions, no em dashes. - 5 past newsletters: pattern is short intro (1 paragraph) > 3 short sections, each under its own subheading > one specific recommendation > sign-off with first name only.
 Files I'll use as supporting reference: - positioning-frame.md (your strategic POV on the category) - brand-voice-tracker.md (5 brands you've quoted, 5 you've critiqued) - recurring-themes.md (3 themes you return to across past issues) Instructions I'll follow: 1.
 Match voice exactly to the 5 past newsletters.
 2. No banned words from anti-ai-writing-guide.
 3. Paragraphs under 3 sentences.
 4. Always run AskUserQuestion before writing.
 5. Output a markdown draft directly into this folder named newsletter-YYYY-MM-DD.md.
 Anything you want me to clarify or override before I start on the next issue? --- (Then, after you respond to that and ask for a draft on a specific topic, Claude asks:) Before I write the next newsletter, four quick angle questions: 1.
 Is this a reaction piece (responding to something this week) or a foundational POV (something you'd reuse for 6 months)?
 2. Which audience segment are you writing to: founders pre-launch, founders growth-stage, or operators inside larger brands?
 3. Do you want one strong recommendation (your default) or a 3-option breakdown for this one?
 4. Should I pull a specific past newsletter as the closest stylistic anchor, or freestyle off the full pattern?

 Go deeper (5 min)

-Paste this into Claude:
+Paste this into Claude

 (Set this up via the UI, not as a prompt.)
 In your new Cowork Project: 1.
 Click "Scheduled tasks" in the Project sidebar.
 2. Click "New".
 3. Write the prompt: "Open this Project.
 Pull this week's topic from [Notion page / email subject / wherever you draft the topic].
 Run AskUserQuestion to confirm angle.
 Then write the next newsletter as a markdown draft in this folder.
 Stop after the draft is saved.
 Don't send anything."
 4. Pick a frequency: weekly on Monday at 8am (or your cadence).
 5. Save.
 Then leave Claude Desktop running overnight Sunday so the Monday morning task fires.
 Walk in Monday to find the draft.

-What good looks like:
+What good looks like

 When this breaks